oroinc/documentation/api/client-requirements.rst

-Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will have a plain format rather than JSON API.
+Requests with the invalid **Content-Type** value in the header will be perceived as a plain request, so the response data will have a plain format rather than JSON:API.

 **Example of Invalid Content-Type**